ayumi-cloud/octobercms-deploy/README.md

 ## OctoberCMS deploy tips & tricks

-###
+### Setup

+### How to deploy to AWS Instances with AWS Codedeploy

 ### Optimalizations
-Most of the bottlenecks of any php application are that people forgot to do:
+Most of the bottlenecks of OctoberCMS are that people forgot to do:

 - Optimalize composer autoloader `composer install --optimize-autoloader`
 - Run `php artisan config:cache` to cache config files